startersclan/hlstatsx-community-edition/README.md

 # HLStatsX:CE web frontend available at http://localhost:8081/.
 Admin Panel username: admin, password 123456
 # phpmyadmin available at http://localhost:8083.
 Root username: root, root password: root.
 Username: hlstatsxce, password: hlstatsxce

+# 2. Once setup, login to Admin Panel at http://localhost:8081/?mode=admin.
+Click HLstatsX:CE Settings > Proxy Settings, change the daemon's proxy key to 'somedaemonsecret'
+# This enables gameserver logs forwarded via source-udp-forwarder to be accepted by the daemon.
+# Then, restart the daemon.
+docker-compose restart daemon

+# 3. Finally, add a Counter-Strike 1.6 server. click Games > and unhide 'cstrike' game.
+# Then, click Game Settings > Counter-Strike (cstrike) > Add Server.
+#   IP: 192.168.1.100
+#   Port: 27015
+#   Name: My Counter-Strike 1.6 server
+#   Rcon Password: password
+#   Public Address: example.com:27015
+#   Admin Mod: AMX Mod X
+# On the next page, click Apply.

+# 4. Reload the daemon via Tools > HLstatsX: CE Daemon Control, using Daemon IP: daemon, port: 27500.
+You should see the daemon reloaded in the logs.
+# The stats of the gameserver is now recorded :)

+# 5. To verify stats recording works, restart the gameserver.
+You should see the daemon recording the gameserver logs.
+All the best :)
+docker-compose restart cstrike

 # Development - Install vscode extensions
 # Once installed, set breakpoints in code, and press F5 to start debugging.
 code --install-extension bmewburn.vscode-intelephense-client # PHP intellisense